University Counseling Centers: Pros and Cons to Consider

 - However, university clinics can nearly always provide referrals if you need a higher level of care than they provide or if you otherwise can’t get your needs met by one.

 We think these programs are a tremendous resource and wish more people knew about them.
 So, if there’s one near you, consider reaching out to find out more.
-It may just be the perfect way to get the affordable therapy you need.
+It may be the perfect way to get the affordable therapy you’ve been looking for.

-If you want to find free therapy, there’s no better place to look than a local college or university.
+If you want to find free therapy, there’s no better place to start your search than a local college or university.
 Not only do most centers of higher learning provide counseling services to students for free, many of them also offer free or low-cost counseling to the public.

 On This Page